-The aim of the present study was to evaluate serotype distribution, secular trends and proportion of pneumonia caused by serotypes included in PCV13, PCV15, PCV20, and the 23-valent pneumococcal polysaccharide vaccine (PPV23) among adult patients with all-cause CAP between 2013 and 2019.
-All patients enrolled in the CAPNETZ study in Germany between January 1, 2013 and December 31, 2019 with an available urine sample were included in the analysis.
-The CAPNETZ study (German Clinical Trials Register: DRKS00005274; approval number of leading Ethics Committee "Medical Faculty of Otto-von-Guericke-University Magdeburg" No. 104/01, see acknowledgment or www.capnetz.de for participating centres) is a prospective observational multi-centre cohort study of CAP-patients treated in the hospital or in the outpatients setting.
-CAPNETZ inclusion criteria were age ≥18 years, radiologically-confirmed pneumonia, and at least one of the following clinical findings: cough, purulent sputum, fever or focal chest sign on auscultation.
-Exclusion criteria were hospitalisation during 28 days preceding the study, immunosuppression and active tuberculosis [13].
-All patients provided written informed consent prior enrolment to the study.
-Urine samples of enrolled patients were prospectively collected and immediately treated with 0.5M 1,4-Piperazinediethanesulfonic acid buffer (Boston BioProducts) to a final concentration of 25mM to stabilize respective polysaccharides.
-Two serotypespecific urine antigen detection (UAD) assays [14, 15] covering different serotypes on urine samples were performed and analysed at Pfizer's Vaccines Research and Development Laboratory (Pearl River, NY, USA).
-The UAD assay is a limit assay that uses Luminex technology, with positivity cutoff limits (based on antigen concentrations read off a standard curve), established for each serotype using 400 control urine specimens collected from otherwise healthy adults without CAP.
+The aim of the present study was to evaluate serotype distribution, secular trends and proportion of pneumonia caused by serotypes included in PCV13, PCV15, PCV20 and PPV23 among adult patients with all-cause CAP between 2013 and 2019.
+All patients enrolled in the CAPNETZ study in Germany between 1 January, 2013 and 31 December, 2019 with an available urine sample were included in the analysis.
+The CAPNETZ study (German Clinical Trials Register: DRKS00005274; approval number of leading ethics committee Medical Faculty of Otto-von-Guericke-University Magdeburg: 104/01; see acknowledgment or www.capnetz.de for participating centres) is a prospective observational multicentre cohort study of CAP patients treated in the hospital or in the outpatient setting.
+CAPNETZ inclusion criteria were age \geq 18 years, radiologically confirmed pneumonia, and at least one of the following clinical findings: cough, purulent sputum, fever or focal chest sign on auscultation.
+Exclusion criteria were hospitalisation during the 28 days preceding the study, immunosuppression and active tuberculosis [14].
+All patients provided written informed consent prior to enrolment to the study.
+Urine samples of enrolled patients were prospectively collected and immediately treated with 0.5 M 1,4-piperazinediethanesulfonic acid buffer (Boston BioProducts) to a final concentration of 25 mM to stabilise respective polysaccharides.

+Two serotype-specific urine antigen detection (UAD) assays [15, 16] covering different serotypes on urine samples were performed and analysed at Pfizer's Vaccines Research and Development Laboratory (Pearl River, NY, USA).
+The UAD assay is a limit assay that uses Luminex technology, with positivity cut-off limits (based on antigen concentrations read off a standard curve), established for each serotype using 400 control urine specimens collected from otherwise healthy adults without CAP.
 Using nonparametric tolerance intervals, the assay is set to achieve at least 97% specificity for each serotype.
-UAD1 covers PCV13 serotypes [14] and UAD2 covers 11 additional serotypes (the seven included in PCV20, i.e. ST8, ST10A, ST11A, ST12F, ST15B, ST22F, ST33F, and the four included in PPV23, i.e. ST2, ST9N, ST17F, ST20) [15].
-UAD analyses were performed as described previously [14, 15].
+UAD1 covers PCV13 serotypes [14] and UAD2 covers 11 additional serotypes (the seven included in PCV20, i.e. ST8, ST10A, ST11A, ST12F, ST15B, ST22F and ST33F, and the four included in PPV23, i.e. ST2, ST9N, ST17F and ST20) [16].
+UAD analyses were performed as described previously [15, 16].
 Results were classified into "positive", "indeterminate" (excluded from analysis) and "negative".
-According to the recommendation of the German Standing Committee on Immunization (STIKO) for pneumococcal vaccination in adults, patients were classified as "at risk for pneumococcal disease" based on age ≥60 years or on the presence of at least one comorbidity regardless of age [10].
-We quantified the distributions of pneumococcal vaccine serotypes of PCV13, PCV15, PCV20, and PPV23 as absolute and relative frequencies (relative to the number of patients with information on the respective serotype).
-Furthermore, we applied logistic mixed regression modelling to assess annual trends (dependent variable: each of PCV13, PCV15, PCV20, PPV23 and serotype 3; independent variable: year of CAP acquisition; random effect (intercept): study centre; reported results: odds ratio (OR) with 95% confidence interval (CI)).
+According to the STIKO recommendation for pneumococcal vaccination in adults, patients were classified as "at risk for pneumococcal disease" based on age ≥ 60 years or on the presence of at least one comorbidity regardless of age [11].
+We quantified the distribution of pneumococcal vaccine serotypes of PCV13, PCV15, PCV20 and PPV23 as absolute and relative frequencies (relative to the number of patients with information on the respective serotype).
+Furthermore, we applied logistic mixed regression modelling to assess annual trends (dependent variable: each of PCV13, PCV15, PCV20, PPV23 and serotype 3; independent variable: year